Skip to main content

 Recommended resources:

-- Past year papers: Practice under exam conditions
+• Past year papers: Practise under exam conditions

-For students who need additional support, our JC2 Mathematics programme provides targeted preparation for the A-Level examination.
+For students who need additional support, our JC2 H2 Mathematics programme provides targeted preparation for the A-Level examination.
+Book a free trial class (usually $18) to assess your current level and identify specific gaps.

 While the national H2 Mathematics distinction rate is relatively high, many JC1 students initially score in the C-E range before improving significantly by JC2 with consistent practice.